 At a bare minimum, sensory activities are just plain fun, most kids can’t get enough of them.
 They help keep our kids busy and balanced, but sensory activities also help our kids developing brains way more than we realize.
 It’s like incredible brain food!

-And, if you’ve got a kid that has sensory needs, then having some sensory activities you can do easily on a regular basis could be the difference between you having an awesome summer or a totally draining one when you’re counting the days down until school.
+And, if you’ve got a kid that has sensory needs, then having some sensory activities you can do easily on a regular basis and creating a routine could be the difference between you having an awesome summer or a totally draining one when you’re counting the days down until school.

 The activities you’re going to find in this post were picked because they were E-A-S-Y. If you feel like you have to set up elaborate sensory activities, it likely won’t happen at all.

 So, if you want to give your child a sensory filled summer, I’ve got a couple of simple steps so you can make it a reality: